'Hard Count': Ex-Seahawk Marcus Trufant talks about hard knocks of business life

 THIS WEEK’S HEADLINES

-1. Longtime Seattle sports promoter Bob Holliman passes away at 76 in Istanbul, Turkey.
+1. Longtime Seattle sports promoter Bob Walsh dies at 76 in Istanbul, Turkey.

 2. Former Seattle Impact indoor soccer owner Dion Earl ordered to pay nearly $1 million in damages and legal fees to ex-employees